revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-23. What is the purpose of `joining ()` method introduced in Java 8 ?
+23.What is the purpose of `joining ()` method introduced in Java 8 ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)